 The two stories come together because Zack and his family move into the house the plumber was working on.
 The tree bits are from the tree with the killer’s spirit inside, which happens to be in Zack’s new backyard.

 Chapter six could also be a stand-alone.
 Read that one aloud if you are looking for a vanishing hitchhiker story.

-What to read aloud: If you really want to scare your students, go with “The Furry Collar” or “The Ten Claws.”
+Halloween read-aloud: If you really want to scare your students, go with “The Furry Collar” or “The Ten Claws.”
 I distinctly remember these two stories keeping me awake at night when I was a kid.
-When I read “The Furry Collar” aloud to a seventh grade class years ago, one little girl said (like a week later) that she still couldn’t sleep because it scared her so bad.
+When I read “The Furry Collar” aloud to a seventh grade class years ago, one student said (like a week later) that she still couldn’t sleep because it scared her so bad.
 Choose your stories and their audience wisely, folks!